 The different types of legal professional privilege

-Litigation privilege covers confidential communications between clients and their lawyers, or between either of them and a third party for the purpose of obtaining information or advice in connection with existing or reasonably contemplated litigation, provided that the following conditions are satisfied:
+Litigation privilege covers confidential communications between clients and their lawyers, or between either of them and a third party, for the purpose of obtaining information or advice in connection with existing or reasonably contemplated litigation, provided that the following conditions are satisfied:

-Reasonably in contemplation or prospect does not mean that the prospect of litigation has to be greater than 50% — but it must be more than a mere possibility.
-Where a litigation hold notice is sent, this is likely to be good, but not conclusive, evidence that litigation is in reasonable prospect
+Reasonably in contemplation or prospect does not mean that the prospect of litigation has to be greater than 50%, but it must be more than a mere possibility.
+Where a litigation hold notice is sent, this is likely to be good, but not conclusive, evidence that litigation is in reasonable prospect.

-Litigation privilege can extend to documents that are concerned with settling litigation, however, purely commercial discussions regarding settlement will not be privileged.
+Litigation privilege can extend to documents that are concerned with settling litigation; however, purely commercial discussions regarding settlement will not be privileged.
 In WH Holdings Ltd v.
-E20 Stadium LLP [2018] EWCA Civ 2652, litigation privilege was claimed over emails passing between company board members (and between board members and stakeholders) on the ground that the emails were created for the dominant purpose of discussing a commercial settlement of a dispute when litigation was in contemplation.
-The Court of Appeal held that a claim in those terms does not fall within the scope of litigation privilege, on the basis that litigation privilege does not extend to purely commercial discussions.
+E20 Stadium LLP [2018] EWCA Civ 2652, litigation privilege was claimed over emails between company board members (and between board members and stakeholders) on the ground that the emails were created for the dominant purpose of discussing a commercial settlement of a dispute when litigation was in contemplation.
+The Court of Appeal held that a claim in those terms does not fall within the scope of litigation privilege on the basis that litigation privilege does not extend to purely commercial discussions.

-In a judgment relating to The RBS Rights Issue Litigation and concerning privilege, Mr Justice Hildyard explained the different types of legal professional privilege as follows:
+In a judgment relating to The RBS Rights Issue Litigation and concerning privilege, Mr. Justice Hildyard explained the different types of legal professional privilege as follows:

 "Put shortly, litigation privilege protects the assembly and content of evidence for the purpose of the litigation and thus focuses on the purpose for which the documentation has been obtained or assembled; whereas legal advice privilege applies only to the confidential communications between a party and his legal advisers for the purposes of enabling that party to obtain informed and professional legal advice, and thus is confined to confidential communications within that relationship and for the purpose of its fulfilment."